 0. What is Game Theory?
-(Mathematics has provided insight into two types of games - situations which involve "conflict" or the making of decisions: i. combinatorial games include chess, checkers, Nim, etc. and ii. political and economic games including Prisoner's Dilemma and Chicken.
-We will deal primarily with the latter but will also deal with related topics such as elections and voting, two-sided markets, bankruptcy, and apportionment.
-In particular we will discuss game theory aspects of the November, 2016 US presidential election that resulted in Donald Trump winning the election but loosing the popular vote.
+(Mathematics has provided insight into two types of games - situations which involve "conflict" or the making of decisions: i. combinatorial games include chess, checkers, Nim, Hex, etc. and ii. political and economic games including Prisoner's Dilemma and Chicken.
+We will deal primarily with the latter but will also deal with related topics such as elections and voting, two-sided markets, bankruptcy, fair division, and apportionment.
+In particular we will discuss game theory aspects of the November, 2018 US elections (all 435 members of the House of Representatives will be selected as well as about 1/3 of the Senate).
 Often the issue is to understand what it means to be fair and/or behave in a rational fashion in a wide variety of contexts.)

 1. Taxonomy of games (Number of players, zero-sum games, non-zero-sum games, cooperative and non-cooperative games.
 Utility: transferable and non-transferable utility.
 Values for games: equilibrium concepts, Shapley value.)

 2. 2-person zero-sum games (Matrix games, pure strategies, using spinners to find optimal mixed strategies; fair games; connections with linear programming.
 Applications in economics and political science.)

 3. 2-person non-zero sum games (Prisoner's Dilemma, Chicken, Nash equilibria, congestion games; Braess's Paradox, price of anarchy.
 Rationality - connections to behavioral and experimental economics.)

 4. Two-sided markets (Gale/Shapley models) (Matchings.
 Stable marriage.
 Gale/Shapley models, deferred acceptance algorithm; male optimal - female optimal stable solutions; school choice and other applications, kidney exchange.)